-1. Be made in writing on the Student Appeals Form

-2. Be submitted to the PEO within 20 business days from the date of the iv.
-If an international student's enrolment is suspended or cancelled, the Institute will notify DHA through the PRISMS reporting system.
+- 1. Be made in writing on the Student Appeals Form - 2.
+Be submitted to the PEO within 20 business days from the date of the Suspension/Cancellation of Enrolment letter - 3.
+State fully the reasons for the appeal - 4.
+Include any relevant documentary evidence to support the appeal - iv.
+If an international student's enrolment is suspended or cancelled, the Institute will notify DHA through the PRISMS reporting system. - 5.
+Students should be advised that if enrolment is deferred, suspended or cancelled, their student visa status may be affected.